 Often done with pricey Dungeness crab, bay shrimp is an economical option for this salad.
 Cooked bay shrimp are available at most seafood counters and markets.
 They also come cooked and frozen, ready to go by quick thawing under cold water.

 For this salad you’ll need sturdy lettuce greens like romaine, tomatoes, hard-boiled eggs, avocado, shrimp and the traditional dressing.
 I like to add crisp, sweet Persian cucumber slices and a few asparagus spears for crunch and color.
 For perfect, easy-to-peel hard boiled eggs see this post.

 According to The Food Lovers Companion, classic Louie dressing is a combination of mayonnaise, chili sauce, cream, scallions, green peppers, lemon and seasonings.
 My variation uses Vegenaise, my favorite mayo for it’s light, clean taste.
-I skip the green peppers (because my family won’t touch them) and skip the cream to reduce fat.
-The scallions (or chives), can be added to the dressing or sprinkled on top of the salad as garnish.
+I skip the green peppers (because my family won’t touch them) and skip the cream.
+The scallions or chives are added to the dressing or sprinkled on top of the salad as garnish.

 To give the dressing some kick, I use Sriracha or Tabasco.
 This dressing is so good that while we were shooting the photo I couldn’t stop dipping cucumber slices in it and eating them, so it works as a good dip for raw veggies too.

 This Mother’s Day relax together, share old memories and create new ones.
 And by all means, take photos. lots of photos.

 - 1 cup Vegenaise or your favorite mayonnaise

 - 3-4 tablespoons ketchup